solvip/arbiter/README.md

 You should configure your application to connect to the `primary` if it performs destructive operations.
 Connections to the `follower` should only be used for queries.

-# Failure modes
-In the case where no backend is primary, arbiter will stop listening on the `primary` address.
-This allows for a clean failure mode for applications.

 # Configuration example

 ```ini